eswc2023-4202/SimSUOG/ontology/README.md

-In this directory, two ontologies are expected: the domain ontology used for the study and the HPO ontology.
+In this directory, two ontologies are expected: the domain ontology used in the study and the HPO ontology.

 Unfortunately, the domain ontology is protected.
 Therefore, for the current moment, we cannot publish it yet.